Sanket2311/Pneumonia-Classification-using-Transfer-learning/README.md

 At the we have achieved pretty impressive 96% in-sample and 91.5% Validation accuracy!!!

 Learned a lot while working on this cool project!!
-B)